Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: Introduction

-Hawking showed that the thermal radiation of a Schwarzschild black hole is characterized by the temperature $T_H = \hbar / (8 \pi G M)$, which arises purely from quantum effects.
-However, the Hawking temperature diverges as $M \to 0$, leaving the final stage of black hole evaporation unresolved.
-This issue has motivated numerous studies exploring the impact of quantum gravity models on black hole thermodynamics, including frameworks that incorporate a minimal length scale~\cite{3,4,5,6,7,8}.
-Among these, noncommutative (NC) geometry has proven to be particularly significant, as it provides a consistent deformation of spacetime that allows the investigation of quantum gravitational corrections to classical thermodynamic quantities.
-Noncommutative geometry, inspired by string theory~\cite{9}, treats spacetime coordinates as noncommuting operators, thus introducing a natural ultraviolet cutoff.
+NC geometry has proven to be particularly significant, as it provides a consistent deformation of spacetime that allows the investigation of quantum gravitational corrections to classical thermodynamic quantities.
+NC geometry, inspired by string theory~\cite{Seiberg:1999vs,Witten:1985cc,Chu:1998qz}, treats spacetime coordinates as noncommuting operators, thus introducing a natural ultraviolet cutoff.